pcb drilling file

-•Professional manufacture of PCBs is typically done through the use of CAD-independent files:
+•Professional manufacture of PCBs is done through the use of CAD-independent files:

 –Gerber Files – describe the copper foil layout